cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ## Step 3 : Configure Liberty

+> **Note:** If application security is enabled in the target Liberty server, you will also need to enable an authentication method, and authorisation roles.
+To do this you will need to create a Jave EE `web.xml file`, and place this in the src/main/webapp/WEB-INF/ folder.
+A sample `web.xml` file that supports basic authentication is provided in the associated Git repository.
+For further details on enabling security refer to the previous tutorial [Spring Boot Java applications for CICS, Part 2: Security](https://developer.ibm.com/technologies/spring/tutorials/spring-boot-java-applications-for-cics-part-2-security/)

 To deploy the sample into a CICS Liberty JVM server you will need to build the application as a WAR.
 Gradle [build.gradle]() and Maven [pom.xml]() files are provided in the sample Git repository to simplify this task.
 You will need to: